 The Concept: Everything handled, bundled packages, professional service, zero logistical stress.

-Featured Venue: Corfu Imperial – Luxury Peninsula – €€€
+Featured Venue: Angsana Corfu – Cliffside Luxury Resort – €€€

 What makes it special:

-- Luxurious on-site accommodation: Your wedding party stays in one beautiful location
+- Luxurious on-site accommodation and award-winning spa: Your wedding party stays in one location with wellness facilities between events

 When resorts make sense: If you’re planning from abroad, have limited time to coordinate vendors, or want guaranteed service standards.
 Resort packages can actually save money compared to piecing together independent vendors – everything’s bundled with one point of contact.